Format & Style GuidelinesPage address: http://grad.mnsu.edu/capstone/guidelines.html

 - Publication Manual of the American Psychological Association (APA Manual).
 American Psychological Association

 Whatever style is used, it must be used consistently throughout the entire document.
-Note that Minnesota State Mankato margin requirements may vary from those listed in the manuals of style.
-If a discrepancy regarding margins exists between a specific manual of style and these guidelines, the student should follow the margin placement specified below.
+Minnesota State Mankato margin requirements may vary from those listed in the manuals of style.
+If a discrepancy regarding margins exists between a specific manual of style and these guidelines, the student should follow the guidelines specified below.

 Font Size and Style.
 No particular typescript is required.
 A 12–point print size is recommended, with a font that is clear and easy to read.
 With the exception of appendices, the same font and print size must be used throughout the paper.
 Typing must be on one side of the paper only and double–spaced.